magepages/mpdocs/docs/webhook/index.md

   ![](https://i.imgur.com/AUQ02Cn.png)

   - **Headers**: Click `Add` button to add the values of headers such as `Name and Value` as required by the server to be able to call that API.
-For example: Name: Authorization, Value is "Token token = "Your API Key"`
+For example: Name: Authorization, Value is `Token token = "Your API Key"`
   - **Content-type**: Select the content type to send the information.
 For Method as `GET`, you can leave this field blank.

   ![](https://i.imgur.com/VhZvf6h.png)